gmac/graphql-stitching-ruby/README.md

 ### Merged type resolver queries

-Types merge through resolver queries identified by a `@stitch` directive:
+Each location that provides a unique variant of a type must provide at least one _resolver query_ for accessing the type.
+These are root queries identified by a `@stitch` directive:

 ```graphql
 directive @stitch(key: String!, arguments: String) repeatable on FIELD_DEFINITION
 ```

-This directive (or [static configuration](#sdl-based-schemas)) is applied to root queries where a merged type may be accessed in each location, and a `key` argument specifies a field needed from other locations to be used as a query argument.
+This directive (or [static configuration](#sdl-based-schemas)) tells where to fetch the type from, and a `key` argument specifies a field needed from other locations to be used as a query argument.

 ```ruby
 products_schema = <<~GRAPHQL